Skip to main content

 Metformin starts working within days, with full insulin-sensitizing effect around 2 to 4 weeks.
 Visible weight effects, when they happen, are gradual over 3 to 6 months.
 GLP-1 medications start working within days for appetite, with significant weight changes typically appearing by 8 to 12 weeks at therapeutic doses.

-Berberine is sometimes called "nature's metformin."
+Berberine is sometimes called "natures metformin."
 It activates similar pathways and has shown insulin-sensitizing effects in studies, though it is less potent and less proven than metformin.
 Cinnamon, chromium, and inositol have lighter evidence.
-Lifestyle interventions, especially resistance training, are the most powerful "natural" insulin sensitizers.
+Lifestyle interventions, particularly resistance training, are the most powerful "natural" insulin sensitizers.

 People who should avoid metformin include those with severe kidney disease (eGFR under 30 mL/min), severe liver disease, active heart failure, or significant alcohol use.
 People scheduled for procedures with IV contrast may need to pause it briefly.
 We review medical history before starting.